lcox74/Indigo/README.md

 Smart frame is a project I'm working on to display to an ePaper display using a Raspberry Pi Zero W.

-The project relies on the `bcm2835` library which can be found in the vendor folder.
+The project relies on the [bcm2835](http://www.airspayce.com/mikem/bcm2835) library which can be found in the vendor folder.
 The library must be installed using `cd vendor/bcm2835 | make install`.

-Another library that is going to be used is `libjpeg` more will be written about this when I actually implement it.
+Another library that is going to be used is `libjpeg` more will be written about this when I actually implement it. `sudo apt install libjpeg-dev`